scrabbletank/farhome-rules/rulesdoc.md

 Empower a group of creatures with righteous fury.
 Target up to 5 creatures in range, adding a Terrible die for each creature targeted.
 On success the targeted creatures have expertise with all weapons and deal an extra wound die in holy damage with every attack.

 Add a proficiency die for every level above 5th.

 ___
+#### Judgement
+*5th level*
+- **Casting Time:** 10 AP
+- **Range:** 10
+- **Duration:** instant
+- **Damage Type:** Holy

+You call down a holy judgement over a 5x5 area centered on a point you can see in range.
+All hostile creatures make a Charisma save vs your spellcasting.
+On fail they take 4 wound dice in damage with Undead taking 4 wounds.
+On crit the creature cannot move until the end of their next turn.
+If the damage would kill a living creature they are brought to 1 wound instead and stunned until the end of their turn.
+Undead killed this way cannot be raised again.

+Add a wound die for every level above 5th.

+___
 #### Radiance